SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

       END OF a_structure.

 "Creating a structure based on a global type.
 In this case, it is a DDIC database "table whose line type is used.
-You can also use a CDS view, for example.
+You can also use a CDS view or a dedicated structured type "from the DDIC, for example.
 DATA struc_ddic_tab TYPE zdemo_abap_carr.

 "Creating a structure as a constant.
 Providing values is mandatory.